OpenChargingCloud/ChargyDesktopApp/README.md

 ### Building a Linux package

 On Debian GNU/Linux and Ubuntu you can run the following commands to create a Debian software package.
+More information about this process can be found at: https://github.com/electron-userland/electron-installer-debian
 ```
 $ sudo apt install debootstrap
 $ electron-forge make